Dr-Mo-Khalaf/trustguard/README.md

 ## 📋 Overview

-**trustguard** is a lightweight, extensible Python library that validates Large Language Model (LLM) outputs.
-It combines **fast rule-based validation** with an intelligent **pluggable judge system** that can use any AI model for nuanced content evaluation.
+trustguard is a lightweight, extensible Python framework that provides comprehensive validation for Large Language Model (LLM) applications.
+It operates at both ends of the LLM pipeline:

-Unlike heavyweight enterprise solutions, trustguard is designed to be:
+- **Input Validation**: Blocks harmful prompts, jailbreak attempts, and toxic user content before they reach your LLM
-- **Simple** - One-line initialization, minimal configuration
+- **Output Validation**: Filters unsafe responses, PII leakage, and policy violations before they reach your users

-- **Fast** - Microsecond rule execution
+The framework combines two complementary approaches:
-- **Flexible** - Use any model as a judge (OpenAI, Anthropic, local, custom)
+- **Fast rule-based validation** (microseconds) for deterministic checks like PII detection, blocklist filtering, and toxicity detection
-- **Private** - Local judges keep your data secure
+- **Pluggable judge system** that can use any AI model (OpenAI GPT-4, Anthropic Claude, local Ollama, or custom models) for nuanced, context-aware evaluation

-- **Extensible** - Add your own rules and judges in minutes
+With its modular architecture, trustguard is easy to extend with custom rules, judges, and schemas - making it suitable for everything from simple chatbots to complex enterprise AI applications.

 ---